 “Westeros Sentinel uses the webLyzard Web intelligence platform to better understand viewer engagement by analyzing user-generated content streams”, explained Prof. Arno Scharl, Managing Director of webLyzard technology.
 “We have chosen the popular television series Game of Thrones as a showcase, because it has established a reputation for lively and animated discussions via social media platforms”.
 The system aggregates postings from these platforms in real time, and combines them with the latest news articles.
 It determines the sentiment of comments about fictional characters automatically, and provides an interactive dashboard with trend charts and visual analytics components.

 Measuring Viewer Engagement

 The platform addresses changes in the media landscape, and the significant impact of social media on the viewing experience.
-Television programming professionals no longer measure the success of a show such as Game of Thrones merely by the size of the audience, but rather by engagement.
+Television programming professionals no longer measure the success of a show such as HBO Game of Thrones merely by the size of the audience, but rather by engagement.
 Social media allow audiences, critics, actors, producers, and marketers alike to share experiences, discuss important events, express views and provide interpretations.